-- 7.9 Once the asset/site has passed the initial evaluation, a financial appraisal and business case will be prepared to establish the financial/budgetary implications of acquiring the property at the negotiated price. - 7.10 An independent property advisory firm will also be consulted on the opportunity and their report made known to the Investing in Leicestershire Programme Board (the Board) if the proposal is progressed beyond stage two. - 7.11 The aim of the financial appraisal is to assess how the acquisition will perform.
-It will consider all the acquisition costs and any potential income, the associated risks and then assess whether the asset is a suitable acquisition from financial perspective.
+- 8.9 Once the asset/site has passed the initial evaluation, a financial appraisal and business case will be prepared to establish the financial/budgetary implications of acquiring the property at the negotiated price. - 8.10 An independent property advisory firm will also be consulted on the opportunity and their report made known to the Investing in Leicestershire Programme Board (the Board) if the proposal is progressed beyond stage two. - 8.11 The aim of the financial appraisal is to assess how the acquisition will perform over the medium to long term.
+It will consider all the acquisition costs and any potential income, the associated risks and then assess whether the proposal is suitable from a financial perspective.
 The business case will also develop the non-financial benefits that are being sought from the acquisition.
 This process will be led by the Strategic Finance Service, but the Director and the Board will be kept advised as projects are assessed and negotiated.